sayajinpt/thumbnail_creator/README.md

 # thumbnail_creator

+latest release lets user chose the size ratio of logo

 tool that allow user to insert a logo into an image by seting X and Y position or just clicking on the image preview

 esta ferramenta permita inserir uma imagem em uma outra especificando a posicao ou simplesmente clicando no preview da imagem na posicao desejada!